DessimozLab/FastOMA/README.md

 - phylostragraphy

 ## Change log
+- Update   v0.1.4: new gene families with linclust if mmseqs is installed, using quoted protein name to handle species chars
 - Update   v0.1.3: merge rootHOGs and handle singleton using omamer multi-hits
 - Update   v0.1.2: improve rootHOG inference, splice, OMAmerv2 with multi-hits
 - Release  v0.1.0: improve nextflow pipeline and outputs.
 - prelease v.0.0.6: use `--fragment-detection` for `infer-subhogs` and `--low-so-detection --fragment-detection`